If you’re only using LinkedIn as an online resume, you’re missing out!

 At the very least, identify the keywords used in the job posting and add them to your Skills section.

-If you’ve only been using LinkedIn as an online resume, it’s time to reassess your strategy and start using LinkedIn as the networking platform it is.
+If you’ve only been using LinkedIn as an online resume, it’s time to reassess your strategy and start using LinkedIn as the networking site it is.